|« PreviousNext »|

 In the Create a Bucket dialog box, in the Bucket Name box, enter a bucket name.

 The bucket name you choose must be unique across all existing bucket names in Amazon S3.
 One way to help ensure uniqueness is to prefix your bucket names with the name of your organization.
 Bucket names must comply with certain rules.
-For more information, see Bucket Restrictions and Limitations in the Amazon S3 Developer Guide.
+For more information, see Bucket Restrictions and Limitations in the Amazon Simple Storage Service Developer Guide.

 After you create a bucket, you cannot change its name.
 In addition, the bucket name is visible in the URL that points to the objects stored in the bucket.
 Ensure that the bucket name you choose is appropriate.